algoldst/thesis/index.md

 > Given that synthesizer signal flow originates with the oscillator, it might seem that this is the best place to start.
 For our system design, though, we'll want to start with something simpler which lays the groundwork for more complex subsystems.
 The filter of a synthesizer represents an excellent starting point.
 As we build the filter, we will become familiar with electronics fundamentals and principles which will apply to future subsystem development, and even future system design.

 With the exception of sine waves, most waveforms produced by synthesizers, such as triangle, square, and sawtooth waves, are rich in harmonic content — alter the harmonics, and the sound will change.
-(See [sound fundamentals]() to see how this works.)
+(See [sound fundamentals](#11-sound--audio-fundamentals) to see how this works.)
 Our oscillator will produce sawtooth waves, which have both even and odd harmonics.

 Many alterations to a signal are possible, including adding harmonics, changing their relative intensities, shifting their frequencies, and more; however, the simplest effect we can apply to a basic waveform is that of _subtractive_ synthesis — removing harmonic content to change a sound.
 Filtering is one technique to achieve subtractive manipulation, where the signal passes through a filter that removes some harmonics while allowing others to pass through.
 In this module, we will implement two basic filters, a high-pass and low-pass filter, by exploring a fundamental electrical circuit called an RC filter.

 ### The RC Low-Pass Filter
 The figure below shows the schematic for an RC high-pass and low-pass filter.
 Consisting of only a single resistor and capacitor, RC filters are extremely easy to implement.
-They can be understood farily quicly by developing some intuitions about the behavior of each component.
+They can be understood fairly quicly by developing some intuitions about the behavior of each component.

 <img src="res/filters-rc-lphp-schematic.png" height=300 />